krakozaure/fzg/README.md

 fzg use the YAML format which also avoid configuration duplication and allow reusability with merging, anchors and aliases features.

-To avoid outdated state, the configuration can be sourced easily in scripts or functions.
+To avoid outdated state, the configuration can be sourced easily in functions or scripts.

-This way, when an option is modified, each code that use the same group of options will have the update.
+This way, when options are modified, each code that use the same group of options will have the update.

 **Issue 3 : human memory**